kcp-dev/contrib/20250401-kubecon-london/workshop/02-explore-workspaces/README.md

 kubectl get apiresourceschema -o json
 ```

 Try to skim through the YAML output and you'll notice that it is almost identical to a definition of a CRD.
-Unlinke a CRD however, `APIResourceSchema` instance does not have a backing API server, and instead it simply describes an API that we can pass around and refer to.
+Unlike a CRD however, `APIResourceSchema` instance does not have a backing API server, and instead it simply describes an API that we can pass around and refer to.
 By decoupling the schema definition from serving, API owners can be more explicit about API evolution.

 ```shell
 kubectl get apiexport cowboys -o yaml
 ```

 Take a note of the following properties in the output:

-* `.spec.latestResourceSchemas`: refers to specific versions of `APIResourceSchema` objects,
+* `.spec.latestResourceSchemas`: lists which APIResourceSchemas we are exporting,
 * `.spec.permissionClaims`: describes resource permissions that our API depends on.
 These are the permissions that we, the service provider, want the consumer to grant us,
-* `.status.virtualWorkspaces[].url`: the URL where the provider can access the granted resources.
+* `.status.virtualWorkspaces[].url`: a Kubernetes endpoint to access all resources that belong to this export, across all consumers.

 ```yaml
 # Stripped down example output of `kubectl get apiexport` command above.
 spec: